vfinel/nopywer/readme.md

 # troubleshooting
-If you have erros, please reach out (please include of copy of complete message displayed in the console)
+If you have errors, please reach out (please include of copy of complete message displayed in the console).

+Here are some explanations on how to interpret nopywer's output:

+- loads not using power appear on the "on map but missing on spreadsheet" list: --> they should be added on the spreadsheet

+- loads not using power appear on the "on spreadsheet but missing on map" list:
+--> they should be removed from the spreadsheet

+- loads which have U or Y assigned appear on the 'loads not connected to a cable' list --> connect them to a cable layer that nopywer is actually checking